Ishakumari25/First-demo/README.md

 # First-demo
 <br>
-Author-Isha kumari
+Author-Isha kumari.
-This is my first githubrepository
+This is my first githubrepository.